History of Stephanie White in Timeline

 1999: National College Player of the Year

-In 1999, Stephanie White was named National College Player of the Year, Indiana NCAA Woman of the Year, and Big Ten Conference Player of the Year, leading Purdue to the NCAA National Championship.
+In 1999, Stephanie White was named National College Player of the Year, Indiana NCAA Woman of the Year, and Big Ten Conference Player of the Year while leading Purdue to the NCAA National Championship.

-In 1999, Stephanie White was named the winner of the Wade Trophy, an award that recognizes the top female basketball player in the nation.
+In 1999, Stephanie White was named the winner of the Wade Trophy, recognizing her as the top female basketball player in the nation.

 2002: Divorce from Brent McCarty